The Penn Badgley-starring show is expected to return in 2019

 Need for Speed actress Carmela Zumbado has been confirmed for series two, it was announced on February 21.
 She plays Delilah Alves, an investigative reporter who will likely spell some trouble for Joe [via Deadline].

-Who will be the female lead in You season two?
+Who is the female lead for You Season 2?

-Netflix have confirmed that Victoria Pedretti (who played Nell in The Haunting of Hill House) will appear in season two of You as the female lead.
+Netflix have confirmed that Victoria Pedretti (who played Nell in The Haunting of Hill House) will appear in Season 2 of You as the female lead.
 She’ll play a character called Love Quinn, who’s an aspiring chef.

-What will happen in season two of You?
+What will happen in Season 2 of You?

 Deadline have reported that the second season of the show will follow bookstore manager Joe Goldberg (Penn Badgley) “as his search for love takes him to Hollywood where dreams can be made or shattered”.